PvGGit/pv-retrieval/README.md

 This Python-script allows you to retrieve filepaths for PVs in Kubernetes.
+Requires the kubernetes Python library to be installed.

 Parameters: